The countdown clock is clicking again for the Tokyo Olympics | Times Leader

 The IOC also has almost $2 billion in reserve funds and insurance to cover emergency situations.

-“NBC, in particular, has a lot to say,” Wallechinsky said.
+“NBC, in particular has a lot to say,” Wallechinsky, the historian, said.
 “That’s why the games are scheduled for the summer, which is not ideal for athletes competing in outdoors sports.
 The 1964 Tokyo Olympics took place in October, when the weather was more favorable.”

 The Olympics planned for 1940 in Tokyo were canceled because of Japan’s war with China.
-The Olympics in 1916 and 1944 were also canceled because of wars.
-And these Olympics have had a bumpy time, which included the resignation last year of the president of the Japanese Olympic Committee amid a bribery scanda l.
+So were Olympics in 1916 and 1944.
+And these Olympics have had a bumpy time, which included the resignation last year of the president of the l.

 “Even the 1940 Tokyo Olympics were planned for September-October,” Wallechinsky said.
 “For 2020-2021, you see the power of television.”